LBL: Logarithmic Barrier Loss Function for One-class Classification: Proposed methods

-The $v_i$ can be seen as the probability belonging to target class.
-Therefore, the samples close to center have large probability and thus the small $\left( {1-v_i} \right)$, but the samples falling on the boundary and outside the boundary have small $v_i$ and thus the large gradient value.
-It is obvious that the the margin samples need to be assigned larger gradient for optimization than those close to the center $\bf{c}$.
-On the contrary, the LBL fails to solve the situations that $u \geq 0 \Leftrightarrow D_i^2 \geq R^2$, and thus the radius is required and updated by (\ref{LBL_radius}) leading to the less effectiveness in dealing with the outlier data.
-Owing to the Sigmoid function, the LBLSig assigns different gradients to the samples, and the samples with $u_i>Q$ are forced to be zero gradient.
-The constant $Q$ can be regarded as a relaxation parameter that controls the tolerance of outlier samples.
-In this way, the proposed LBLSig is a robust and smooth OCC loss function.
+$v_i$ can be seen as the probability belonging to targets.
+Thus, samples close to center have large probability and thus small $\left( {1-v_i} \right)$, but the samples falling on the boundary and outside have small $v_i$ and thus the large gradient value.
+It is obvious that margin samples need to be assigned larger gradient for optimization than those close to the center $\bf{c}$.